ova2/html5-client-side-validation-api-spec/README.md

 - data-csv-msgname
  - Message name of the messages container the validation message(s) will be displayed in.
 This value can be overwritten by the same attributes on HTML elements.
 - data-csv-onfail
  - A script or an JS function which is invoked on failed validation.
-The function can be used to create a message dynamically.
+The function can be used to create a message dynamically, e.g. for growl notification.
+It is invoked as the last step in the validation process - after all messages have been created and linked with the templates.
 This value can be overwritten by the same attributes on HTML elements.

 ## Standard converters
 - TBD